 Download the Set Safety App.

 Created in Sarah’s honor to promote safety on set, the app “gives users quick access to safety hotlines for reporting unsafe working conditions and excessive work hours.”
-Find it here for iPhone and here for Android.
+Find it here for iPhone.

 According to the SJFF, Sarah’s death highlighted longstanding concerns about set safety—longstanding concerns that can only be wiped out with the video industry’s full commitment to set safety.